prince-chhirolya/ChhirolyaTech_Candidates_Frontend_Dev_Intern_Assignments/README.md

 # GitBook Clone

 This is a simple clone of **GitBook** developed using **React**.
 The project is designed to showcase product documentation with a modern user interface, complete with a hero section, announcement banner, and fullscreen sections.
 It includes a responsive layout, sliders, interactive elements, and a sidebar navigation feature to simulate the GitBook experience.
-You can register for a webinar and view the documentation right from the homepage.

 ## Features